Who is Catholic Fit Mom for life?

 It let me to be open to the Holy Spirit and be guided by Our Blessed Mother as I work towards my dream of having a center in my community that brings women of many sizes, colors, stages in life to see their greatness and beauty within given to them by our Almighty God since day one.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 A place where we moms come to meet our strength and our children their own, a place to learn and enhance our holiness in wellness.
 Where one can see life as it is, beautiful, worth fighting for, worth living it out to its fullness.⠀

 The Fiat Wellness Center, Saying Yes to the Call of Holiness in Wellness.

 As we work in phases to fulfill this dream, we have at the moment the Fiat Challenge where I am able to offer many mothers the opportunity to start their wellness journey along with finding God’s mercy in their self-care.

 We are all called to Holiness, yes, even us mothers in the midst of beeps, the cries, and busyness of life.

 We can be holy as we seek this personal relationship with Christ which will bring you to see that self-care, self-love is personal to Christ.

 “There is only one sadness, it is to not be a saint.” – Leon Bloys

 Let me encourage you to seek this wellness journey with me, as sisters in Christ.

-Learn more about our Merciful Love Challenge and please reach out to me with any questions, concerns, together we will be intentional disciples!
+Learn more about the Fiat Challenge and please reach out to me with any questions, concerns, together we will be intentional disciples!